Let’s start with a little exercise.

 The Purpose of Marriage

-In Ephesians 5, the Apostle Paul gives us the secret sauce for an awesome marriage:
+In Ephesians 5, the Apostle Paul reveals the most important part of a successful marriage:

-Paul is quoting Genesis 2:24 and talking about marriage, where two people become one.
+Paul is quoting Gen 2.24” data-version=”esv” data-purpose=”bible-reference”>Genesis 2:24 and talking about marriage, where two people become one.
 The surprising thing, though, is that he says marriage is like a sign, pointing beyond itself to Christ and the church.

 This is the key to having a great marriage.
 Our marriages were never supposed to be all about us.
 They’re supposed to direct our attention to the relationship between Jesus and us, his church.

-In other words, as Tim Keller puts it, marriage and the gospel explain each other.
-The kind of intimacy (Ephesians 5:31), sacrifice (25) and selflessness (28) that Jesus displays toward his church should be living and active in our marriages.
+In other words, as author Timothy Keller puts it, marriage and the gospel explain each other.
+The kind of intimacy (Eph 5.31” data-version=”esv” data-purpose=”bible-reference”>Ephesians 5:31), sacrifice (25) and selflessness (28) that Jesus displays toward his church should be living and active in our marriages.

 The Meaning Of Marriage Made Practical

-1. We would do anything we can to avoid divorce.
+1. We would do anything we can to avoid adultery, cheating, and divorce.

-There are times when it’s unavoidable (and biblical), but Jesus would never leave his church (people), so we should stay if at all possible.
-Which may require some serious, holy fighting for your marriage.
+There are times when it’s permissible, biblical, and wise, such as in the case of adultery and cheating. but Jesus would never leave his church (people), so we should stay if at all possible.
+This will require a lot of work and some serious, holy fighting for your marriage.

 2. We would aim for holiness more than happiness.